hurufu/nexoid-meta/README.md

 Visit [live demo](https://nexoweb.online/nexo)!

-This repository provides links an centralizes access to all tools developed as part of nexoid project.
+This repository provides links and centralizes access to all tools developed as part of nexoid project.

 ## Project structure